OpenDataology/website/content/en/docs/distributions/ibm/deploy/deployment-process.md

 +++
-title = "Kubeflow Deployment Process" description = "How kubeflow installation works" weight = 5
+title = "OpenDataology Deployment Process" description = "How OpenDataology installation works" weight = 5
 +++

-## Understanding the Kubeflow deployment process
+## Understanding the OpenDataology deployment process

 The deployment process is controlled by the following commands: